JiangTaoGZU/Item-based-CF/README.md

 # ItemitemCF
- Implementing the  item-based collaborative filtering in python
+ Implementing the item-based collaborative filtering in python，which is a classical recommendation algorithm.